yusryh/yusryh.github.io/about.md

 title: About
 permalink: /about/
 ---
+Welcome to my blog.

+Here's some information about the Jekyll theme I am using.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)